Periodontal Disease: A Risk for Some Serious Dseases

 Periodontal disease and inflammation -

-The cardiologists, periodontists and other health professionals agree across the board that there exists a link between gum disease and heart disease.
-The following research indicates towards this –
+The cardiologists, periodontists and other health professionals agree across the board that there exists a link between gum disease and cardiovascular disease.

-The above observations indicate that inflammation caused as a result of periodontal disease is associated with heart disease and stroke.
-While a cause and effect relationship has not been established, the research points out that periodontal disease increases the risk of heart disease.
-In addition, periodontal disease can exacerbate the existing heart conditions.
+While a cause and effect relationship has not been established, the research points out that periodontal disease increases the risk of heart disease and stroke.
+In addition, periodontal disease can exacerbate the existing condition.
 Sometimes periodontal disease might be an early sign of cardiovascular problems.

 Common tips for prevention of periodontal disease –

-Below are enumerated some tips for the prevention of periodontal disease, which are not difficult to follow but simply require discipline on the part of an individual -
+Below are enumerated some tips for the prevention of periodontal disease –

 - The best way to brush is by placing your toothbrush at a 45-degree angle against your gums and gently moving it in a circular motion, rather than a back-and-forth motion.
 Grip the toothbrush like a pencil so you won't scrub too hard.